Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceRailroads & StreetcarsWaterways & Vessels.
 A significant historical year for this entry is 1906.

 Location.
 41° 23.81′ N, 82° 33.094′ W. Marker is in Huron, Ohio, in Erie County.
-Marker is at the intersection of Main Street and Wall Street, on the right when traveling north on Main Street.
+It is at the intersection of Main Street and Wall Street, on the right when traveling north on Main Street.
 It is beside the gazebo at the foot of Wall Street.
 Touch for map.
 Marker is in this post office area: Huron OH 44839, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-John Baptiste Flemmond (here, next to this marker);
+At least 8 other markers are within walking distance of this marker

 This interpretive panel and Huron Harbor image.
 Click for full size.

-Photographed By J. J. Prats, August 8, 2019
+Photographed by J. J. Prats, August 8, 2019

 2. This interpretive panel and Huron Harbor